martijnbentum/stress-miniature-succotash/notes/acoustic_correlates_of_stress.md

 Intensity, duration, formant peripherality, pitch, spectral tilt (used LDA to compute a single value) and all acoustic features combined.

 Stressed syllables are typically louder (higher intensity), have a longer duration, the formants F1 & F2 are more peripheral, have a shallower spectral tilt.
 The distributions of stressed and unstressed vowel shown below for Dutch, German and English show tendencies in the expected directions.
+We selected all words (1 syllable or more) and every word is assumed to have one stressed syllable also if it is monosyllabic and has sjwa for a vowel e.g. de or het in Dutch.

 | Language | Stress Type  |      Count |
 |----------|--------------|-----------:|